 From 1978 to 1985 Tõnu Kaljuste has been conductor of the Estonian National Opera, conducting Britten's Let's Make an Opera - The Little Sweep, Mozart's Bastian und Bastienne and Der Schauspieldirektor, Der Freischütz and Veljo Tormis' ballet Estonian Ballads.
 At the Hamburg Opera he was in the pit for Lera Auerbach's ballet The Little Mermaid.
 At the Nargen festival he led Fidelio and Haydn's Il mondo della luna.

 A prolific recording artist, Tõnu Kaljuste has an extensive discography on the ECM, Virgin Classics and Caprice labels, lately the CD Gesualdo featuring music by Brett Dean, Erkki-Sven Tüür and Carlo Gesualdo da Venosa as well as the CD Mirror with works by Tonu Korvits.
+ECM Records releases the symphonies by Arvo Pärt with the Wroclaw Philharmonic Orchestra in autumn 2017.
 Many of his recordings have won prizes including the Diapason d'Or, Cannes Classical Award, Edison Prize and Classic BRIT Award.

 Tõnu Kaljuste is a member of the Royal Music Academy of Sweden and recipient of the Japanese ABC Music Award and the Robert Edler Prize.
 Since 2004 he has been Artistic Director of the Nargen Opera Festival presenting music and opera performances on the Estonian coast.

 Tonu Kaljuste conducts the revival of the scenic production Nativity Words presenting works by Veljo Tormis with the Estonian National Male Choir,